jason-huynh83/Toronto_Restaurant_Predictions/README.md

 - In order to account for this missing data, the price will be determined by the average price of restaurants in the given neighbourhood

 # Exploratory Data Analysis (EDA)
-Developped many visuals that helped understand and explore the data, a full EDA can be found [here](https://github.com/jason-huynh83/Toronto_Restaurant_Predictions/blob/master/Exploratory%20Data%20Analysis.ipynb)below are some highlights:
+Developped many visuals that helped understand and explore the data, a full EDA can be found [here](https://github.com/jason-huynh83/Toronto_Restaurant_Predictions/blob/master/Exploratory%20Data%20Analysis.ipynb) below are some highlights:
 ![](https://github.com/jason-huynh83/Toronto_Restaurant_Predictions/blob/master/Images/graphs.PNG)
 ![](https://github.com/jason-huynh83/Toronto_Restaurant_Predictions/blob/master/Images/nbh.PNG)